 Below is a screenshot from the Application Form.

-You have only ONE OPPORTUNITY to complete the test per campaign so we would advise you to wait until you are fully prepared before starting your IST.
+You have only ONE OPPORTUNITY to complete the tests per campaign so we would advise you to wait until you are fully prepared before starting your IST.

 You should also be aware that the IST may be re-tested at Assessment Centre.
 For access to a detailed briefing on the IST please click here.